Question 17·Medium·Rhetorical Synthesis

 From the notes:

-- Gray wolves: "typically form packs of 6–8 individuals that cooperate to hunt large prey such as elk or moose."
+- Gray wolves: form packs of 6–8 that cooperate to hunt large prey.

-- Coyotes: "usually live and hunt in pairs or small family groups, primarily targeting smaller prey like rodents and rabbits."
+- Coyotes: usually live and hunt in pairs or small family groups, targeting smaller prey.

-- Choice D says gray wolves live in packs and coyotes do not, which contradicts the notes, because coyotes do live and hunt in pairs or small family groups.
+- Choice D says coyotes “generally hunt alone,” which contradicts the notes (they usually hunt in pairs or small family groups).

 Therefore, the correct answer is:

-Unlike gray wolves, which form packs of about 6–8 members to pursue large animals, coyotes tend to hunt in pairs or small family groups that focus on smaller prey.
+Gray wolves hunt in packs of 6–8 to take large prey, while coyotes usually hunt in pairs or small family groups for smaller prey.